-ARTICLE 36 -- ANNUAL LEAVE
+ARTICLE 35 -- ANNUAL LEAVE

 The Department will make reasonable efforts to permit at least six (6) employees from unit one and two (2) employees from unit two per shift to be off on annual leave at any one (1) time.
-During peak vacation periods, that is, from Memorial Day through Labor Day and the Monday before Thanksgiving through January 10, the Department will make reasonable efforts to permit at least eight (8) employees from unit one and two (2) employees from unit two per shift to be off on annual leave at any one (1) time.
+During peak vacation periods, that is, from seven (7) days prior to Memorial Day through seven (7) days after Labor Day and seven (7) days prior to Thanksgiving through January15, the Department will make reasonable efforts to permit at least eight (8) employees from unit one and two (2) employees from unit two per shift to be off on annual leave at any one (1) time.
+One (1) additional employee from unit one (that is, 9 + 1) will be permitted off on annual leave during peak periods when additional bargaining unit positions are authorized above the July 1, 1999 authorized level or the Department is allowed temporarily to hire above the authorized level.

-In order to assist employees in planning their annual leave use, the Department will maintain and update a master schedule of approved leave for the next twelve (12) months.
+In order to assist employees in planning their annual leave use, the Department will maintain and update a master schedule of approved leave for the next six (6) months.
 The Department will accept written requests for annual leave.